 Faculty engagement: program faculty will stimulate your learning by offering “state of the science” concepts and by asking questions that will challenge you to stretch beyond your current horizons.

-Small group work: you will have rich online opportunities to reflect, share and work with your fellow participants in projects, experiential exercises and case studies.
+Small group work: you will have rich opportunities to reflect, share and work with your fellow participants in projects, experiential exercises and case studies.

 Individual coaching: you will meet with your coach before, during and after the program to deepen your learning and ensure long-term application and impact.